-Using the Telegram tag for the Google Tag Manager server container, you can receive real-time Telegram notifications on every conversion or any other user action on the site.
-The notification can be sent to multiple recipients.
+The Telegram tag for the Google Tag Manager server container allows receiving real-time Telegram notifications on every conversion and user action on the site.
+The notifications can be sent to multiple recipients.

-You can also use the Telegram tag to send notifications about errors on your site.
+You can also use the Telegram tag to send notifications about website errors.
 It’s an easy way to monitor user activity on the site.

 How does the Telegram Tag for Google Tag Manager server container work?

-Whenever a conversion takes place, a message got pushed into the channel.
-You can send user or order details inside the Telegram notification.
-You can add any information you can get using Google Tag Manager into a Telegram message.
-It may be, for example, a traffic source, product name, or category.
-You can send notifications into different channels depending on what traffic source is responsible for the conversion.
-The subscribers can be you, developers, SEO manager, PPC manager, developers, etc.
+Whenever a conversion takes place, a message gets pushed into the channel.
+You can send user or order details inside the Telegram notification or add any information you can get using Google Tag Manager.
+It can be a traffic source, product name, or category.
+You can also send notifications to different channels depending on what traffic source is responsible for the conversion.
+You, your developers, SEO managers, PPC managers, or developers can be subscribers.

 Telegram tag communicates with telegram API.
-All setup is done inside the Google Tag Manager server container.
+And the setup is done inside the Google Tag Manager server container.

 - Set up a Google Tag Manager server container.

 - Send required data from Web to Server container.
 This guide will show how to use the GA4 tag to get data inside the server container.
-The first step would be to set up server-side GA4 inside the Web container.
-Add transport URL to the GA4 Configuration tag and set up GA4 event tags that will include required user and event parameters.
+The first step would be to set up GA4 tracking inside the Web container.
+Add transport URL to the GA4 Configuration tag and set up GA4 event tag that will include required user and event parameters.

-3. Go to the Server container and add a GA4 client inside the Server container and create a GA4 tag that will trigger all requests from the GA4 client.
+3. Go to the Server container, add a GA4 client inside the Server container, and create a GA4 tag that will trigger all requests from the GA4 client.

-4. Create variables inside the Server container that take required event data.
+4. Create variables inside the Server container that take the necessary event data.

 6. Create a new tag inside the Server container -> Tag type Telegram Notification.

-7. You will need to add an Access Token inside the Telegram tag. (here is a link to a detailed description of how to create an Access token) To create a new bot click this link, it will open the Telegram app -> click start -> type command /newbot -> Telegram will ask you to create bot name -> on the next step it will ask you to create a username of your bot, it should end with _bot -> you should see the message that your bot was created and access token for this bot -> copy access token and add it inside the Telegram tag.
+7. You will need to add an Access Token to the Telegram tag.
+Here is a link to a detailed description of how to create an Access token.
+To create a new bot click this link, it will open the Telegram app -> Click start -> Type command /newbot -> Telegram will ask you to create a bot name -> In the next step, it will ask you to create a username for your bot; it should end with _bot -> You should see the message saying that your bot was created -> Access token for this bot -> Copy access token and add it inside the Telegram tag.

 8. Add the channel name.
-To create a new channel, click on the menu on the top left corner.
-You need to create a public channel.
+To create a new channel, click on the hamburger menu on the top left corner.
+Please note that you need to create a public channel.

-9. Open the channel that you’ve recently created and invite the bot you’ve created on step #7.
-To do that click manage users -> add bot name -> click add.
+9. Open the channel that you’ve recently created and invite the bot you’ve created in step #7.
+To do that, click manage users -> Add a bot name -> Click add.

 10. Add Notification Text.
 You can add variables inside the notification text.
 Add a trigger for the tag.
-In my case, Telegram notification will trigger on a successful purchase.
+In my case, Telegram notification will trigger after a successful purchase.

-And that’s it!
-You’ve just sent a real-time Telegram message whenever someone converts on your website, with the user and product parameters.
+That’s about it!
+You’ve just finished setting up e real-time Telegram notifications.
+It means you will instantly know when a conversion takes place and will have access to all the user and product parameters.
 You can upgrade the trigger so it will work only for special products, traffic sources, or only when transaction revenue is more than X.